 John Burns, the eldest child was born in 1775.[ix]
 In due course he was to become the first Regius Professor of Surgery at Glasgow University.
 He began his career in medicine when licensed by the Faculty of Physicians and Surgeons of Glasgow, becoming an apothecary and surgeon’s clerk at the Glasgow Royal Infirmary in 1792.[x]
 In 1796 he became a member of the Faculty[xi] and in 1797 he began giving private lectures on anatomy, surgery and midwifery from rooms in Virginia Street.
 In 1799 he became Professor of Anatomy and Surgery at the newly established Anderson College’s medical school in addition to continuing his private classes.[xii]
 He was joined by his brother Allan in these classes who at the age of sixteen, was directing the use of the dissecting rooms involved with the anatomy lectures.[xiii]

 He remained in that position until 1815 when he became Regius Professor, nominated for the position by the University Chancellor the Duke of Montrose.
 The University conferred on him the degrees of C.M. (surgery) and M.D. in 1817 and 1828 respectively.
-He remained in the Regius Chair and continued with his private work for the rest of his life although his anatomy activity had to cease as he became involved in a body snatching controversy.[xiv]
+He remained in the Regius Chair and continued with his private work for the rest of his life although his anatomy activity had to cease as he had become involved in a body snatching controversy.[xiv]
 He wrote a number of medical text books perhaps the most well known being ‘Principles of Midwifery’, published in 1809, [xv] and in 1830 was elected a Fellow of the Royal Society (F.R.S.).[xvi]

 He married Isabella Duncan in 1801 and they had four children, Isabella dying shortly after the birth of the fourth child Allan.[xvii]